gmccullo/ts-react-class/exercises/ex-10/begin/ex-10-instructions.md

 ### Add custom events to `BrowserButtons`

 Move over to `BrowserButtons`.
-Attach `onClick` event handlers to the buttons, which invoke the `onNextPrev` property passed into `BrowserButtons`.
+Define an interface for its inputs.
+It will be passed an `onNextPrev` property, which is an event handling function.
+Attach `onNextPrev` to the buttons, via onClick event handlers.
 The invocation should pass back the direction of the button ('next' or 'previous').
 You may have to use a slightly different event binding syntax here.